azabelmena/Dotfiles/README.md

             - `.config/nix/`
     - The `Pictures` directory should not be counted torwards the state of the system, as is it is completely optional to include.
+        - Technically, the files `swaylock.nix` and `hyprland.nix` introduce
+        state through `Pictures` and henced depends on `Pictures`, however I don't think it is too big of an issue, and I should be able to remedy this pretty quickly when I have time.
+        - There are other configuration files that may introduce state, and I plan on fixing them as I stumble upon them.

 # A note for People Who Wish to Steal from This Repository.